meganraec/hugo-notes-meganrae/content/therapeutic movement/_index.md

 ---
 # Title, summary, and page position.
-title: Chapter 2
+title: Therapeutics
-linktitle: Chapter 2
+linktitle: Therapeutics
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: This is a living document library of therapeutic movement, breathwork and other physical body practices.
 weight: 1
 icon: book-reader
 icon_pack: fas